pnp/script-samples/scripts/power-automate-replace-owner/README.md

 Script to replace an owner in all its flows

 .Description
 this script looks for all flows owned by a specified user and replaces them with a new owner.
 You can indicate whether this should happen in a certain environment.
 If no value is given for the environment parameter, the default environment is used.
-Please not that you cannot remove the original creator of a flow.
+Please note that you cannot remove the original creator of a flow.
 In that case this script will only add the new owner

 .PARAMETER oldOwner
 The UPN of the old owner